 Grill or air fry these Prawn and Chorizo Skewers with Lemon Dip.
-This easy shrimp and sausage appetizer has all the fun and flavour of the best Spanish tapas!
+These easy shrimp and sausage appetizers have all the fun and flavour of the best Spanish tapas!

 Small bites, finger foods, tapas . . . easy appetizers like these Prawn and Chorizo Skewers are by far my favourite way to eat when we have friends over.
-We're looking forward to sharing happy hour times again soon, once it's safe to do so.
+Quick-to-make snacks like these shrimp and chorizo kebobs are perfect for those impromptu happy hour get-togethers.

-In the meantime, Denis and I are snacking on fun Spanish tapas-style snacks like these Grilled Cajun Prawn Kabobs with Pineapple and today, these shrimp and sausage skewers.
+I love making and snacking on fun Spanish tapas-style snacks like these Grilled Cajun Prawn Kabobs with Pineapple or Air Fryer Bacon-Wrapped Shrimp Tapas, 10-Minute Grilled Chimichurri Shrimp Skewers, and lately, these little shrimp and sausage skewers.

 This is a simple finger food recipe made with large shrimp (or prawns) and Spanish chorizo sausage.
-They're a breeze to put together, but they pack a lot of flavour.
+They're a breeze to put together, but they pack a lot of flavour and they're fun to eat.

-Ready to make some?
+Ready to make these fun prawn and chorizo tapas?
 Here's what you'll need.

 jumbo shrimp or large prawns: you'll need one pound, which is about 21-25 shrimp.